 However, it has been growing and expanding rapidly in recent years when the technologies became more accessible and widespread.

-3. Benefits of Telemedicine Platforms
+Benefits of Telemedicine Software

-It is especially important in areas where there aren’t many hospitals or there is a lack of specialists.
-Americans living in the countryside are 7 times more likely to report that they didn’t have a chance to get help from a specialist compared to urban areas where the likelihood is three times.
+It is especially important in areas where there aren’t many hospitals or there is a lack of healthcare specialists.
+Americans living in the countryside are 7 times more likely to report that they didn’t have a chance to get help from a specialist compared to urban areas, where the likelihood is three times.

 According to the 2019 Physician Survey, conducted by American Well, 69% of physicians are willing to have a video appointment since it increases access for their patients.
 Additionally, 93% of physicians said that telehealth improves a patient’s access to care.